Introduction

 Pilot Scope Definition

-Bounded Environment: Select a pilot scope that's representative but contained—one branch, one product line, one customer segment.
+The bounded environment should be representative but contained, such as one branch, one product line, or one customer segment.
 A Philippine telecommunications company piloted their transformed customer service process in their Davao operations before national rollout.

-Measurable Timeframe: Define specific pilot duration, typically 4-12 weeks depending on process cycle time.
-Ensure sufficient volume to reach statistical significance.
+A measurable timeframe of typically 4-12 weeks, depending on process cycle time, ensures sufficient volume to reach statistical significance.

 Pilot Execution

-Parallel Running: For critical processes, run old and new processes simultaneously during early pilot phases.
+Parallel running is advisable for critical processes, operating old and new processes simultaneously during early pilot phases.
 This provides fallback capability and enables direct comparison.

-Intensive Monitoring: Assign dedicated resources to observe pilot execution daily, identify obstacles in real-time, and make rapid adjustments.
+Intensive monitoring requires assigning dedicated resources to observe pilot execution daily, identify obstacles in real-time, and make rapid adjustments.

 Learning and Iteration